 Because Balloon Sinuplasty is less invasive than traditional sinus surgery, there is a low complication rate; however, there are some associated risks, including tissue and mucosal trauma, infection, and possible eye or brain injury.
-There have been hundred of thousand balloon sinuplasties done since it was invented and the reported number of severe complications is very low.
+There have been hundreds of thousands of balloon sinuplasties done since it was invented and the reported number of severe complications is very low.
 Dr. Atkins has never had a serious complication from balloon sinuplasty.

 No, it does not limit future treatment options.
 That is the great part about it.
 The revision rate is very low; however, if revisions are needed, they are usually straightforward because the original anatomy has not been significantly altered.

 No, the balloon is positioned, inflated, deflated and removed.
 It can take a couple of minutes to position the balloon in the correct spot for each sinus, but once positioned, the inflation and deflation takes just a few seconds.

 Studies have shown that the areas dilated by the balloons stay open 94% of the time.